es3n1n/paradigmctf.py/README.md

 ### Example deployments

-There a few compose examples for deployments that are used for tests, you can reference them while deploying your own instance:
+There a few examples for deployments that are used for tests, you can reference them while deploying your own instance:

 - [compose.yml](./compose.yml) - docker backend